daajasin/demo-repo/README.md

 3. populate 'Makefile' so you can put these steps into the makefile you can run on the command line by typing make all

+commit all your code to your repo...

+3 . adding to the requirements file wikipedia using wikipedia tool pytest      we are going to need to test our code pytest-cov  coverage tool- which will give us how many lines of code are covered pylint      linting tool black       formatting tool fire        you can uuse this to map a function into a command line tool

+put all these into a makefile

+4.  inside the make file put the following commands

+    pip install --upgrade pip &&\
+		pip install -r requirements.txt

+then on the command line run make install, which then install all the packages required for the build

+5. Then we run a pip freeze | less this will show all the packages with their version numbers and then we can then append those to the packages into the requirements.txt file